 A long term natural fallow allows nature to take its course, leaving the land long enough to improve through the natural process of succession.
 However, the human population and the demand for more food from less space is constantly increasing, along with conversion of natural vegetation into agricultural land, and so mixed improved fallows are becoming both more popular and necessary as a way to speed up and increase food production.

 Usually at least one of the species would grow as an over-storey, and at least one species would be nitrogen-fixing, to improve the nitrogen fertility of the soil for the following crop.
-A mixed improved fallow can also be an “insurance policy”, where if one species does not grow well or fails completely for some reason (such as a drought or an outbreak of pests or disease specific to that plant), the other one or more species should still grow well, so that the fallow is not a complete failure.
+A mixed improved fallow can also be an “insurance policy”, where if one species does not grow well or fails completely for some reason (such as a drought or an outbreak of pests or disease specific to one of the species, but not the others), the other one or more species should still grow well, so that the fallow is not a complete failure.

 Deep-rooted improved fallow species (e.g. Sesbania sesban) may be able to reach underground water and so can be planted part or half way through the wet season (relay planted), and continue to grow through the dry season, improving the soil when there is insufficient water for crops or other fallows to be grown (about 9 months).
 The Sesbania could continue to grow half way into the following wet season (about 12 months), building up organic matter and nitrogen, and it may then be possible to grow a fast-maturing crop through the second half of the wet season; or allow the Sesbania to grow for the whole wet season, and then through the dry season (about 21 months), followed by a crop started at the beginning of the next wet season.